radixnameservice/docs/wiki/registration/auctions.md

 The RNS Foundation have worked hard to find a reasonable solution based on a number of trade-offs, market efficiency and psychology: The <strong>'Advantage Auction'</strong>.
 This type of auction:

-- Charges any parties other than the original applicant a 25% premium atop of the current price or bid amount.
-This premium also compounds.
+- Enforces any parties other than the original applicant top submit a 20% overbid atop of the current price or bid amount.
+This is also subject to compounding.
 - Provides the original applicant with an 'edge'.
 This is called an <strong>'originators edge'</strong>.
 This means the original applicant will only need to meet just over the current bid to overbid without being charged a premium.
-- If the original applicant happens to lose the auction, the vast majority of the premium is claimable by the original applicant as compensation (and is pre-paid by the winning bidder).

 When initiated, the total duration of an advantage auction is exactly 48 hours after the end of what's remaining of the settlement period of the domain in question. <small>(settlement period remaining + 48 hours)</small>